Biden lifts abortion referral ban on family planning clinics

 Known as Title X, the taxpayer-funded program makes available more than $250 million a year to clinics to provide birth control and basic health care services mainly to low-income women, many of them from minority communities.
 Under former President Donald Trump, clinics were barred from referring patients for abortions, prompting a mass exit by service providers affiliated with Planned Parenthood, as well as several states and other independent organizations.

 Women’s groups labeled the Trump policy a “gag rule,” and medical organizations called it a violation of the clinician-patient relationship.

 But religious and social conservatives praised the policy for imposing a strict separation between family planning services and abortion.
-Under federal law, clinics could not use federal money to pay for abortions.
+Under federal law, clinics cannot use federal family planning money to pay for abortions.
+However, abortion opponents argue that birth control funding for organizations like Planned Parenthood, the leading provider of abortions, amounts to an indirect subsidy.

+On Monday, the National Right to Life Committee criticized the Biden administration for “supplementing the abortion industry through taxpayer funds.”

-In 2018, the family planning clinics served about 3.9 million clients, but HHS estimates that number fell by nearly 40% after the Trump policy.
+Title X family planning clinics served about 3.9 million clients in 2018, but HHS estimates that number fell by nearly 40% after the Trump policy.
 The upheaval may have led to more than 180,000 unintended pregnancies, the agency said.
 In all, more than one-quarter of the clinics left the program.
 Although several states stepped up with their own no-strings-attached funding, women in some parts of the country still lost access.

 Combined with service disruptions due to COVID-19 shutdowns, “this has just been a massive one-two punch to the system,” said Coleman.